ROKz007/DAA-Lab/README.md

 ## My Progress

-I have successfully completed all assignments up to Day 13, which marks the conclusion of the Algorithms Laboratory (CS39001) course for the Autumn 2025 semester.
+I have successfully completed all assignments up to **Day 13**, which marks the conclusion of the **Algorithms Laboratory (CS39001)** course for the **Autumn 2025 semester**.
 This repository now contains the complete collection of programs implemented during the lab sessions, spanning from fundamental data structures to advanced dynamic programming algorithms. 🚀

 ---